SAFR Reporting Standard

 The Qualified Development Asset restores credit for product development that ordinary accounting expenses as it is incurred.
 It equals qualifying development spend at cost, amortized by vintage: each month of qualifying development spend amortizes straight-line over its own 36 months.
 Concretely, the asset equals the sum, over the trailing 36 months, of each month’s qualifying development spend times the greater of zero and (1 minus that month’s age in months divided by 36); spend older than 36 months contributes nothing.
 The asset is therefore always the trailing 36 months of spend, weighted toward the most recent: a venture that keeps investing sustains the credit, and one that stops watches it decay to zero within three years.
 Qualifying spend categories are defined by the schema’s tagging rules.

-When a holder converts at the Ledger Base price, the conversion price is Ledger Base divided by the venture’s fully diluted shares, taken from the most recent Quarterly Update.
-Fully diluted shares means outstanding equity assuming exercise and conversion of all options, warrants, and convertible securities, including all shares reserved under equity incentive plans.
+When a holder converts at the Ledger Base price, the conversion price is Ledger Base divided by the venture’s fully diluted shares or units, taken from the most recent Quarterly Update.
+Fully diluted shares or units means outstanding equity assuming exercise and conversion of all options, warrants, and convertible securities, including all shares or units reserved under equity incentive plans.

 3. Expected Capacity and the working-capital floor